Author’s Tools

 E-Book

-This is now handled by De Gruyter.
+This is handled by De Gruyter for Embedded Software for the IoT.